Exercise Is the Best Medicine

 If you find yourself putting your workouts above everything else in your life—studies, relationships, or other activities—and you are not training for a specific short-term goal, talk to a counsellor or health provider at Student Wellness Centre.

-Study Naturally Techniques
+More Study Techniques

 Use all the Study Naturally techniques together to help reach your academic goals!